vezzolter/DSA/Algorithms/Recursion/Factorial/Factorial.md

       <img src="./img/validation.png"/>
    </p>

-4. Then control flow is directed to the `factorial(int n)` function, where until the number is not equal to zero, the recursive function will call itself:
+4. Then control flow is directed to the `factorial(int n)` function, where until the number is not equal to zero, the recursive function will call itself, continuously progressing towards this condition:
     - **Base case** — adheres to the rule $0! = 1$, establishing a termination point for the recursion.
     - **Recursive case** — fulfills the other rule $n! = (n - 1)! × n$, breaking down the factorial calculation, until reaching the base case.
    ```cpp